Breadcrumb

 • supplementary allowance for an injured veteran,

-• benefit to cover costs of dentist services and prophylactic vaccinations as well as provision of orthopaedic appliances.
+• the benefit to cover the costs of dental services and prophylactic vaccinations, as well as the provision of orthopaedic appliances.

 6. Other: